-The list of prestigious guests who came to Expo embraces also the European heads of state, such as Hollande from France, Cameron From Great Britain, Putin From Russia and royalty like Queen Mathilde from Belgium and Queen Letizia from Spain, all seem like exercises in PR–after all, most of these leaders got busy trying to push through the Trans-Pacific Partnership agreement, which would give corporations greater facility to sue governments who block their real or even projected profits by banning harmful substances they produce–such as GMOs.
+The list of prestigious guests who came to Expo also included European heads of state, such as Hollande from France, Cameron From Great Britain, Putin From Russia and royalty like Queen Mathilde from Belgium and Queen Letizia from Spain.
+All of whom flew in by private jet, of course.

 It all seems like a huge exercise in PR, especially since most of these leaders were also busy at the event trying to push through the Trans-Pacific Partnership agreement, which would give corporations greater facility to actually sue governments who block their real or even projected profits by banning harmful substances they produce, such as GMOs.